bart1259/AIWeatherCaster/README.md

 ![image](https://user-images.githubusercontent.com/21147581/167028234-c9f44bce-5497-49b1-8403-c4379a048ace.png)

 Another reason the west coast performs so poorly is the wind.
 The wind in the west coast comes from the west.
 There is no data west of the west coast, so the A.I. cannot use that information to make an accurate prediction.

-All the bodies of water are outlined in a higher loss.
-This could be due to bodies of water affecting the weather in unpredictable ways.
-Alternatively, the A.I. must predict the bodies of water as zeros, which means the kernels in the CNNs might blur some of those zeros to leak out into the land portions.

 ## Conclusion